lbustelo/fastai/README.md

 3. Verify that the instance was created in AWS console
 4. Change the name of the new instance to be different than the gpu one. (i.e call it `fast-ai-munging-machine`)
 5. Stop the instance if it is running
 6. Go to the [Volumes](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Volumes:sort=desc:createTime) section in AWS Console and `Detach` and `Delete` the volume that was created for the `t2-micro` image.
+HINT: Most likely the one with the most recent date.
 7. `Detach` the volume assigned to the `p2-xlarge` instance and `Attach` it to the `t2-micro`.
+Make sure that you set the `Device` to `/dev/sda1`.
 Note that for all this to work, both instances need to be stopped.
 (TODO: Automate all this!)

 NOTE: Moving the volume to the correct instance is **manual**.